sourceduty/Tweet_Marketplace/README.md

 ## Tweet_Marketplace

-💸 Buy and sell future tweets from popular and verified Twitter accounts.
+💸 Software concept for a tweet marketplace.

 ## CONCEPT

+Buy and sell future tweets from popular and verified Twitter accounts.

 Sellers: